 If you would like to stick your toe in more technical waters, you might like Ask Not for Whom the Cell Phone Tools (eventually published as Some Problems with the Notion of Context Aware Computing), a one page essay on cultural differences,[as pdf]and a poem on the state of theory in my field called Theory Theory, all of which have amusing bits.

-I'm an interaction designer and researcher in the Social Computing Group at IBM's Watson Labs in New York to which I telecommute from my home in Minneapolis.
+I'm an interaction designer and researcher at IBM's T. J. Watson Research Center in New York, to which I telecommute from my home in Minneapolis.
 My research focuses on designing systems that enable groups of people to interact coherently and productively: originally focused on online systems, the scope of my work has expanded to include real world environments ranging from rooms to cities.
-At IBM these interests are manifested in two projects: Social Infrastructures for Smarter Cities, and Crowd Architectures.

-For fun I bicycle, hike and read, and those interested in the latter may wish to check out my book club's site: http://rwbookclub.com/ I can be reached at .
+For fun I bicycle, hike and read.
+I can be reached at .

 Two themes pervade my work on online collaboration: persistence and visualization.
 The fact that online activity leaves traces that persist – meaning that they can be saved, searched, browsed, annotated and replayed – has radical implications for the future of online collaboration.
 I also believe that the ability of people to have convivial and productive online interaction is restricted by the lack of the cues that make our face to face conversation graceful and coherent.
 Much of my work has explored ways of using shared, minimalist visualizations (such as the one to the left) to give online participants a sense of who and how many are present, and what they're doing.